Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-partial-and-required.md

 TypeScript comes with several utility types.
 These are utilities we can use to do type transformations.

-We'll look at the `Partial` and `Required` types in this article.
+This article will look at the `Partial` and `Required` types.

-To give you a bit more context, you might have written an interface or type that reflects a user object, but in some cases, you want to use only certain fields or change which fields are required from this interface.
+To give you a bit more context, you might have written an interface or type that reflects a user object, but in some cases, you want to use only specific fields or change which fields are required from this interface.

 And that's precisely where the utility types come in handy, there is a whole set of them, and I'll be going through the most commonly used ones.